 Encouraging youth and teens to become responsible, develop leadership skills, and gain the opportunity to become involved in their community.

 Open to members ages 13-18.
-Members must apply and interview to become a Jr. Staff.
+Members must apply and interview to become a Star Player.
 They are scheduled to work at the Club for a certain number of hours each week to assist with snacks, homework help, and get the experience of leading programs and activities.